cnio-bu/beyondcell/tutorial/BCS_normalization/README.md

 #> Gene_0006        0       58        0      123        0
 ```

-We draw the histogram of the counts to see its distribution.
+We draw the histogram of the counts to see their distribution.
 We can
 observe that there is a high proportion of zeros, as one would expect
 from a single-cell experiment.